optiforziyan/Oak_Liao_et_al_2020_AFS/README.md

-# The potential distributions of seven sympatric oak species in the Hengduan Mountains of Southwest China: The importance of climatic, non-climatic and spatial drivers
+# The potential distributions of seven sympatric oak species in the Hengduan Mountains of Southwest China: The importance of climatic, non-climatic and unconsidered spatial drivers

 ## Description